 Los Angeles is known for movie stars and traffic, but the nature scene in LA is hard to beat.
 Partake in one of the best things to do in Los Angeles by exploring the city’s amazing walks.
 Hiking up to the Hollywood sign is a classic, and locals love Runyon Canyon because dogs are allowed to be off-leash.
 So when we say take a hike we mean it in the most encouraging, budget-friendly way possible.

 Beverly Hills has more name recognition, but you’ll get more bang for your buck by staying in a Los Angeles neighborhood like Koreatown.
-Not only is it one of the most walkable neighborhoods in Los Angeles, but it's central and full of activities (great Korean food and amazing karaoke).
+Not only is it one of the most walkable neighborhoods in Los Angeles, but locals rave that it's central and full of activities (great Korean food and amazing karaoke).
 Plus, it’s easy to get from Koreatown to other parts of LA

-Pro tip: Los Angeles is safe, but if you’re going to be walking around at night remember that LA is a big city—use the same precautions you would anywhere else.
+Local tip: Los Angeles is safe, but if you’re going to be walking around at night remember that LA is a big city—use the same precautions you would anywhere else.